 It is not acceptable to have postage meter impressions on small pieces of paper other than postage meter tape.
 Nor is it acceptable to alter postage meter impressions.
 These items will be considered invalid postage.

-Incentive Lettermail – The name of the service must appear to the left of the postage meter impression in English and French, as shown in Figure 2 and Figure 3.
-Figure 2 illustrates the name of the service for machineable mail.
-Figure 3 illustrates the name of the service for presort.
+Incentive Lettermail – The name of the service must appear to the left of the postage meter impression in English and French, as shown in Figure 1 and Figure 2.
+Figure 1 illustrates the name of the service for machineable mail (1A).
+Figure 2 illustrates the name of the service for presort (1B).

-Meter Impressions for Statements of Mailing and/or Manifests - When paying for Orders (Statements of Mailing and/or Manifests) by meter, a postage meter impression, as illustrated in Figure 5, may be used.
-The words “Statement/Manifest” may appear to the left of the two-dimensional bar code of postage meter impression.
-The meter impression may be printed on meter labels and affixed to the Order (Statement of Mailing and/or Manifest) document.
-Meter impressions for Statements of Mailing and/or Manifests are not valid when affixed to individual mail items.
+Meter impressions for Orders (Statements of Mailing) - When paying for Orders (Statements of Mailing) by meter, a postage meter impression, as illustrated in Figure 4, may be used.
+The words “Statement/Manifeste” may appear to the left of the two-dimensional barcode of postage meter impression.
+The meter impression may be printed on meter labels and affixed to the Order (Statement of Mailing) document.
+Meter impressions for Statements of Mailing are not valid when affixed to individual mail items.

-Meter Impressions for Additional Postage - If the original postage value on a mail item has been printed incorrectly, an additional postage (correction) meter impression, as illustrated in Figure 6, must be printed and affixed under or beside the original impression.
-The word “CORRECTION” may appear to the left of the two-dimensional bar code of postage meter impression.
+Meter impressions for additional postage - If the original postage value on a mail item has been printed incorrectly, an additional postage (correction) meter impression, as illustrated in Figure 5, must be printed and affixed under or beside the original impression.
+The word “CORRECTION” may appear to the left of the two-dimensional barcode of postage meter impression.
 Any additional impression must not overlap the original postage meter impression or cover any address information.

-Contract Customers should refer to their appropriate service Customer Guide at canadapost.ca/postalservices under the module “Paying and Terms”.
+Contract customers should refer to their appropriate service Customer Guide at canadapost.ca/postalservices under the module “Paying and Terms”.

-Visit canadapost.ca/tools/pg/indicia/default-e.asp to download camera-ready artwork for postal indicia.
+Visit canadapost.ca/indicia to download camera-ready artwork for postal indicia.